beauknowstech/gup/README.md

 ## Flags

 -p to change the port.
-Default 80.
+Default is 80.

 -d to change the directory.
 Default is pwd.

 -r show files recursively in addition to just the files in pwd.
-Default false.
+Default is false.

 ## Examples